lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_3 (see {{CBOR}}).

-* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a client, or the prepended C_R as a server).
+* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a CoAP client, or the prepended C_R as a CoAP server, see {{ci-oscore}}).

-* Decrypt and verify the COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, and IV_3.
+* Decrypt and verify the COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.

 * Pass EAD_3 to the security application.

-* Verify that the identity of the Initiator is an allowed identity for this connection, see {{auth-key-id}}.
+* Verify that the identity of the Initiator is an allowed identity for this connection, see {{identities}}.

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.

 *  Pass the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the security application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
-Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{security}}.
+Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.

 After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Responder can compute the key.
 The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.